jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 1. Locate the line that sets where to center the map view.
 2. For practice, change the map center location to the center of the US by finding a coordinate in [google maps](maps.google.com){:target="_blank"} or by placing a marker in [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0){:target="_blank"}.
 4. Change the coordinates in your code and preview your changes.
+   Did it work?
+No?
+Is there an error visible in the console?
+Do you have your coordinates ordered as x,y or lat/long?
-5. Now, change the zoom level to 10, centered on Portland.
+6. Now, change the zoom level to 10, centered on Portland.
-6. Preview your map in a browser to view your changes.
+7. Preview your map in a browser to view your changes.

 <p align="center">
   <img src="Images/Portland.png">